Follow us

 Read more about our Australian Veterans' Network

 Launched in 2020, our Social Mobility Network exists to improve the experience of those from lower socio-economic backgrounds at the firm, including through promoting visible and diverse role models across the firm and engaging and collaborating with our clients.
-The network also supports the firm’s outreach and recruitment initiatives such as PRIME.
+The network also supports the firm’s outreach and recruitment initiatives such as PRIME, a UK social mobility initiative focused on the legal industry.

 Listen to Honey Sanusi (Citizenship Manager) talk about the impact of PRIME and read more information here >